aws-samples/automating-livestream-video-monitoring/README.md

    ```

 5. In the `Makefile`, fill in your own S3 bucket name in `ARTIFACTS_BUCKET=<your-s3-bucket>` to be used for packaging Lambda code
 6. Run the make targets to build and deploy the processing pipeline.
-This creates a S3 bucket, a Step Functions state machine, a Lambda function that starts the Step Functions state machine when the S3 bucket has a new manifest file, and DynamoDB tables:

    ```
    pipenv run make	build.processing pipenv run make	deploy.processing
    ```

+   This will create:

+   - A S3 bucket
+   - A Step Functions state machine,
+   - A Lambda function that starts the Step Functions state machine when the S3 bucket has a new manifest file
+   - DynamoDB tables to store schedule metadata and media analysis results

-7. After the processing pipeline finish deploying , build and deploy the media ingest pipeline:
+7) After the processing pipeline finish deploying , build and deploy the media ingest pipeline:

    ```shel
    pipenv run make build.mediaingest pipenv run make deploy.mediaingest
    ```

+   This will create:

+   - An AWS Elemental MediaLive channel with a MediaLive input (configured by the CloudFormation input parameters)
+   - An AWS Elemental MediaPackage channel connected to the MediaLive channel
+   - A CloudFront distribution connected to the MediaPackage channel

 ## Reporting security issues